elucian/bee/syntax/structure.md

 over.
 ```

-One aspect can have multiple parameters and multiple results:
+One aspect can have multiple input and output parameters:
 ```
-input a,b ∈ Z, c ∈ R; --define parameters "a,b,c"
+input a,b ∈ Z, c ∈ R; --input parameters
-output v,z ∈ N; --define two results "v" and "z"
+output v,z ∈ N; -- output parameters
 ```

 **note:**
 * both input/output statements are optional;
-* one aspect can have only one input and one output statement;
+* one aspect can have single input and single output statement;

 **Read next:** [Syntax Overview](overview.md)